jeffjunzhang/iccad_job_fair/README.md

-# SysML Seminar Website
+# ACM SIGDA Job Fair Website

-Website for the SysML seminar series.
-Originally forked from [jekyll-now](https://github.com/barryclark/jekyll-now).
+Website for the ACM SIGDA Job Fair.
+Originally forked from [Standford MLSys Seminars](https://github.com/stanford-sysml-seminar/stanford-sysml-seminar.github.io).

 Feel free to clone this template, but please include a shoutout to the MLSys Seminars website (uncomment the part at the bottom of `index.md`)!